springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

   (``basic_discrete_SIS``, ``basic_discrete_SIR``, and ``discrete_SIR``).

-For both Markovian and non-Markovian methods it is possible for the transition rates to depend on intrinsic properties of individuals and of partnerships.
+For both Markovian and non-Markovian methods it is possible for the transition rates to depend on individual or partnership properties.

 The continuous-time stochastic simulations have two different implementations: a Gillespie implementation [@gillespie1977exact; @doob1945markoff] and an Event-driven implementation.
-Both approaches are efficient.
 They have similar speed if the dynamics are Markovian (depending on the network and disease parameters either may be faster than the other), but the event-driven implementation can also handle non-Markovian dynamics.
-In earlier versions, the event-driven simulations were consistently faster than the Gillespie simulations, and thus they are named `fast_SIR` and `fast_SIS`.
-The Gillespie simulations have since been optimized using ideas from [@holme2014model] and [@cota2017optimized].
+In earlier versions, the event-driven simulations were consistently faster than the Gillespie simulations, leading to the names `fast_SIR` and `fast_SIS`.
+The Gillespie simulations have been optimized using ideas from [@holme2014model] and [@cota2017optimized].

-The algorithms can typically handle an SIR epidemic spreading on hundreds of thousands of individuals in well under a minute on a laptop.
-The SIS versions are slower because the number of events that happen is often much larger in an SIS simulation.
+The algorithms typically handle an SIR epidemic spreading on hundreds of thousands of individuals in well under a minute on a laptop.
+SIS versions are slower because the number of events that happen is typically much larger.

 ### Differential Equations Models

-EoN also provides a set of tools to numerically solve approximately 20 differential equations models for SIS or SIR disease spread in networks.
-The various models use different information about the network to make deterministic predictions about the number infected at different times.
-These use the Scipy integration tools.
+EoN also provides tools to numerically solve about 20 differential equations models for SIS or SIR disease spread in networks using Scipy integration tools.
-The derivations of the models and explanations of their simplifying assumptions are described in [@kiss:EoN].
+The various models use different information about the network to predict the number infected at different times.
+Model derivations and explanations of their simplifying assumptions are in [@kiss:EoN].

-Depending on the model, we need different information about the network structure.
-The algorithms allow us to provide the information as inputs.
-However, there is also a version of each model which takes a network as an input instead and then measures the network properties.
+The models require different information about the network structure which can be provided as inputs.
+However, each model has a version which takes an input network and measures its properties.

 ## Simple and Complex Contagions

-There are other contagious processes in networks which have received attention.
+Other contagious processes in networks have received attention.
-Many of these fall into one of two types, "simple contagions" and "complex contagions".
+Many of these can be classifed as either "simple contagions" or "complex contagions".

 In a "simple contagion" an individual ``u`` may be induced to change status by an interaction with its partner ``v``.
-This status change occurs with the same rate regardless of the statuses of other partners of ``u`` (although the other partners may cause ``u`` to change to another status first).
+This status change occurs with the same rate regardless of the statuses of other partners of ``u`` (there may be a race between partners to determine which transmits first).
 SIS and SIR diseases are special cases of simple contagions.

-In a "complex contagion" however, we permit the rate at which ``u`` changes from one status to another to depend on the statuses of others in some more complicated way.
+In a "complex contagion" however, the rate at which ``u`` changes from one status to another may depend on the statuses of others in some more complicated way.
 Two infected individuals may cause a susceptible individual to become infected at some higher rate than would result from them acting independently.
 This is frequently thought to model social contagions where an individual may only believe something if multiple partners believe it [@centola:cascade].

-The simple and complex contagions are currently implemented only in a Gillespie setting, and so they require Markovian assumptions.
+Simple and complex contagions are currently implemented only in a Gillespie setting, and so they require Markovian assumptions.
 Although they are reasonably fast, it would typically be feasible to make a bespoke algorithm that runs significantly faster.